Lokeswari21/online_payments_fraud_detection/README.md

 Source: Kaggle
 The PaySim dataset is a synthetic dataset that simulates real-world mobile money transactions.
 ## Features Used
--step – Time step of the transaction
+.step – Time step of the transaction
--type – Type of transaction
+.type – Type of transaction
 -amount – Transaction amount
 -oldbalanceOrg – Sender balance before transaction -newbalanceOrig – Sender balance after transaction